-However, I usually charge a commercial photography day rate, or in certain circumstances a half day rate.
+However, I usually charge a commercial photography day rate, or depending on the project, a half day rate.

 For property photography jobs however I do charge a bit differently based on an hourly rate, as I can usually fit multiple of these shoots in a day.

 If you'd like to enquire about a photo shoot with me then please visit my Contact Us page.

 I've partnered with an amazing licensed drone photography and videography company who do drone work all over the UK, so please visit our drone photography page here!

 You're a photographer based in London, but how far can you travel for a job?

 Where is your shoot?

 I have travelled to many countries for commercial, advertising, and lifestyle photography work and even for some property photography jobs I have travelled as far as New York for less than 24 hours.